MohammadMaftoun/From-SQL-to-AI-Models-A-Comprehensive-Data-Science-Pipeline/README.md

 We welcome contributions!
 Whether you're fixing bugs, adding new features, or improving documentation, your efforts are appreciated.
 Please check the CONTRIBUTING.md file for contribution guidelines and start making an impact.

-Feel free to modify any section to suit your project's specific details and goals.
+Feel free to modify any section to suit your project's specific details and objectives.